10 Unique Experiences in Thoroughbred Country South Carolina

 Redcliffe Plantation State Historic Site in Beech Island offers visitors a glance at days gone by through an 1859 Greek Revival antebellum mansion belonging to James Henry Hammond and four generations of his family.
 See the house filled with furniture, decorative arts and more.
 Don’t miss a look at two slave quarters and a stable as you reflect on the African-American culture that resided in these rooms.
 Redcliffe Plantation offers special programs throughout the year and is listed on the National Register of Historic Places.

-Monetta Drive-In (otherwise known as the Big Mo) is one of only two operating drive-in movie theaters in South Carolina.
+Monetta Drive-In (otherwise known as the Big Mo) is one of only three operating drive-in movie theaters in South Carolina.
 Although the Monetta theater has roots dating back to 1951, it was later closed before being revived in 1999.
 Currently the theater sports three screens and shows double features.